cloudoperators/heureka/docs/openfga_auth.md

     - Remove all relations that match any given RelationInput as filters
 - RemoveRelation(r RelationInput)
     - Removes a single relation between a given user and a given resource (if such a relation exists)
+- RemoveAllRelations()
+    - Remove all relations in the authorization store, used mainly for tests
 - ListRelations(filters []RelationInput)
     - Returns a list of relations that match any given RelationInput as filters
 - ListAccessibleResources(p PermissionInput)